Delegate real work to AI. Stay accountable for the result.

 On authorship

 This page does not claim to have invented these principles.
 Auftragstaktik is 19th-century Prussian mission command.
 The Socratic Method is classical Greek philosophy.
+Cybernetics comes from Norbert Wiener's 1948 work on feedback, control, and communication.
+The aviation flight data recorder was developed by David Warren in 1954 for independent accident investigation.
 The Delphi Method comes from RAND in the 1950s.
 Kaizen, Kaikaku, and Hansei come from post-war Japanese industrial practice.
 Separation of privilege is a 1975 computer security principle.
 The empirical layer is peer-reviewed AI research from 2023-2025, plus two independent governance sources from 2024-2026.

 What is original here is not any one ingredient.
 It is the synthesis and the target problem: these traditions were not written for autonomous software agents, but together they answer a newer question - how to delegate real work to an autonomous AI agent without surrendering structural accountability for the result.